What is an informational text

 Defining the target audience

-A thorough analysis of the target audience will make the text useful and meaningful to the people it is intended for.
+A thorough analysis of CA will make the text useful and meaningful to the people it is intended for.
 It is better to introduce yourself to the reader and answer the questions he or she is interested in.
-You can ask for information on social networks, communities and thematic forums to become familiar with the issues people care about.
-Ideally, if the author knows people in the target audience, you can ask them for the necessary information.
+You can seek information on social networks, communities, and thematic forums to learn about the issues people care about.
+Ideally, if the author has acquaintances from the target audience, you can get the necessary information from them.

 After analyzing the CA, you can begin to make a plan for the future article.
-For example, if the text is about a certain disease, the plan may look as follows:
+For example, if the text is about a disease, the plan might look like this:

 - General information about the disease.